fiddleheadjs/fiddlehead/README.md

 # Hook

-A library renders HTML by JS.
+A lightweight library renders HTML by JS.
 It replicates some key features of React:

 - State management with hooks: useState, useEffect, useRef
 - Reconcilication